top of page

 3. Architectural Psychology: The Science of Self in Space

-Leather walls embedded with family initials in Morse code.
+• Leather walls embedded with family initials in Morse code.

 4. Why Storytelling Elevates Luxury

-Timeless: Trends fade, but narratives endure.
+• Timeless: Trends dissolve, but narratives remain.

 “True luxury is not in what you display, but in what your space knows about you.” — Yashika, Co-Founder, MYaestra